ibm-cloud-docs/watsonxdata/quick_start.md

 2. Click **Finish and go**.

 When the setup is complete, the {{site.data.keyword.lakehouse_short}} home page appears.
+Resource Unit consumption begins soon after creating the support services by using the quick start wizard.
+You can view the run rate that is submitted for billing from the billing and usage tab.
+For more information, see [Billing and usage](watsonxdata?topic=watsonxdata-manage_bill){: external}

 ## Next steps
 {: #qs_next_steps}